 - Network protection and security.
 Network security helps to protect the integrity and confidentiality of computer networks and all network-related databases from external access, intrusion, and attacks.

 - Software protection.
 This is used to prevent unauthorized access to an organization’s software.
 Cyber security allows you to protect your software using tools, libraries, and technologies.

 - User protection.
-Also known as end-user protection or security, this is an aspect of cyber security that protects users of software systems, digital systems, and computers rather than an organization.
+Also known as end-user protection or security, this is an aspect of cyber security that protects individual users of software systems, digital systems, and computers rather than a whole organization.
 It allows them to protect themselves from malware and other cyber security threats.

 - Business protection.
-This involves the protection of the entire systems of an organization or business.
+This involves the protection of the entire system of a given organization or business.
 It includes protecting the business systems from malware, phishing, and other cyber attacks.
 It also involves the organization’s response to cyber attacks and the operating capacity of the computer systems.

 How Hard Is Cyber Security to Learn?

-Cyber security is not hard to learn when you are willing to put in the required effort and time, like any other field.
+Cyber security is hard to learn, but it is totally possible if you are willing to put in the required effort and time, like any other field.
 It doesn’t involve advanced math, making it easier to navigate than most other fields.
-If you have problem-solving skills, technical experience, and other requisite skills, you will be able to become a cyber security engineer.
+If you have problem-solving skills, technical experience, and other requisite skills, you will be able to become a cyber security professional.

-The most difficult aspect of cyber security is maintaining continuity, as you will need to continue learning and staying updated with cyber security industry trends regardless of your experience level in order to stay competitive.
+One of the aspects that makes cyber security difficult to learn is maintaining continuity, as you will need to continue learning and staying updated with cyber security industry trends regardless of your experience level in order to stay competitive.
 However, cyber security will be easier to learn and practice if you have a passion for the field and enjoy the thrill of new and ongoing challenges.